malteseduck/spring-data-marklogic/README.md

 #### `extract`/`selected`
 These are used to specify which properties are included/excluded from the result documents before they return from the database.
 The `extract` field is for specifying the XPath of each property this effects, and the `selected` allows you whether to include or exclude those fields.

+#### `optionsName`
+You can persist query configuration into your MarkLogic database and reference that configuration in your queries.
+This is a more optimize approach to using options (as opposed to creating ad-hoc ones at query time).
+This option allows you to specify the name of one of your persisted options.
+These options will be used as part of the annotated query that is run.

 For more information on extracts see [Extracting a Portion of Matching Documents](http://docs.marklogic.com/guide/java/searches#id_90087).

 ### Structured Query Building